oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-one-iio-dummy.md

 vermagic:       4.16.0-rc3-TORVALDS+ SMP preempt mod_unload modversions
 ```

-Then, for verifing if the module is correct loaded you can use the `lsmod` and `grep` together.
-After you execute the command, you should see an output similar to this:
+Next, for checking if the module is correct loaded you can use the `lsmod` and
+`grep` together.
+After you execute the command, you should see an output
+similar to:

 ```bash
 $ lsmod | grep iio_dummy